voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 Export Loyalty Campaign Point Expiration

-Schedule the generation of a points expiration CSV file for a particular campaign.
+Schedule the generation of a point expiration CSV file for a particular campaign.
+It can list point buckets, which can have an ACTIVE or EXPIRED status.

 ### Examples